 Participant 1: Throughout the entire study, MANY times — especially during the training period.
 I didn’t have any formal CGM training so I had to contact them for help in the beginning.
 After the initial training and finally becoming comfortable, about once every 3 months to check in and get supplies.

-Participant 2: At first on a weekly basis, daily uploads and daily phone calls for the first 2-3 weeks to month.
-Because it was a whole new pump, we had a 5-hour training session.
+Participant 2: At first on a weekly basis, daily uploads and daily phone calls for the first two to three weeks to a month.
+Because it was a whole new pump, we had a five-hour training session.
 We had to wear the pump and sensor separate (no closed-loop system at first).
 Devices had to “learn” our blood sugar tendencies.
 If you went near the closed-loop system, you’d be kicked out of study.

 What did you find most challenging throughout the study?